 Topics include law of nations, comparative law, treaty law, law of armed conflict, U.S. foreign policy, law of international organizations, international trade law, international arbitration, human rights, as well as many others.
 The journal is published under the direction of a student editorial board and is committed to academic excellence and the dissemination of knowledge to the international and foreign relations community.

-The Editor in Chief is ultimately responsible for all operations of the Journal of International Law.
-The Editor in Chief oversees the publication process, which begins with the selection of the pieces to be published.
-The Editor in Chief works closely with the Managing Editor to ensure that deadlines and publication goals are met.
-The Editor in Chief has the final say as to the content of the final publication and completes a final edit on all published pieces.
+The EIC is ultimately responsible for all operations of the Journal of International Law.
+The EIC oversees the publication process, which begins with the selection of the pieces to be published.
+They work closely with the Managing Editor to ensure that deadlines and publication goals are met.
+The EIC has the final say as to the content of the final publication and completes a final edit on all published pieces.

 The Managing Editor coordinates the publication process, ensuring that it flows smoothly.
 Specifically, the Managing Editor functions as a liaison between the Editorial Board and the rest of the staff.
 The Managing Editor is responsible for ensuring that a substantive edit is performed on each article and comment before it is distributed for cite-checks.
 The Managing Editor must ensure that published pieces are substantively correct and adhere to all requirements.

 The Executive Editor is responsible for four Journal of International Law functions.
 First, the Executive Editor is responsible for organizing and coordinating write-on competitions and exercises.
 Second, the Executive Editor serves as the director of personnel for the Journal of International Law, which includes the coordination, and implementation of disciplinary measures.
 Third, the Executive Editor maintains, fosters, and develops relationships with alumni.
 Fourth, and finally, the Executive Editor works with the EIC on official communications.

 Honiyeh Sarpand, Submissions Editor